calvinchou71/league-of-legends-analysis/README.md

 ### Cleaning

-We seperated the dataset into a datasets.
+We seperated the dataset into two datasets.
 One where the dataset is filtered to contain rows for the entire team rather than a single player.
 This is useful when we predict the outcomes for an entire team.
 We then created a dataset for only the players to predict the outcomes for a single player.

 We then fitlered the rows where the datacompletness column is equal to complete as the rows that aren't complete didn't were missing the values for our columns of interests.